How to Clean Your Resin 3D Prints Perfectly•

 What Do I Need to Prepare to Clean My 3D Models?

 Depending on the type of resin you’re using, you need to either prepare two basins filled with water or sanitizing alcohol.

-- If you are using Phrozen Water-Washable resin , you can use water to clean your models.
+- If using Phrozen Water-Washable resin, you can use water to clean your models.

-- If you are using other Phrozen resins, you will need to use 95% sanitizing alcohol(IPA) to rinse off your models.
+- If using other Phrozen resins, you will need to use 95% sanitizing alcohol(IPA) to rinse off your models.

 - You can also use detergent such as Phrozen Wash: Resin Cleaner to wash your prints.
-Any uncured resin present on your build plate or 3D models will be dissolved immediately.
+Any uncured resin present on your building plate or 3D models will be dissolved immediately.

 You will need to wash your models twice, for roughly 1 to 3 minutes.
 This largely depends on the viscosity of the resin you’ve used.
 Continue to clean the model until its surface isn't reflective anymore.

 Remember the escape holes that were created using slicing software before formatting your STL file for the 3D printer?
 Here’s why that’s important.
 While rinsing your models in water or sanitizing alcohol, liquid flows to the inner parts of the hollowed model making sure that the insides are clean as well.

 Please note that water, sanitizing alcohol, or detergent used to clean the models CANNOT be disposed of improperly.
 We recommend you expose it to sunlight before removing any cured resin present in the liquid before disposal.